From generalized permutahedra to Grothendieck polynomials via flow polytopes: Background information

 \section{Background information}

 In this section, we summarize definitions, notations, and results that we use later.
-Throughout this paper, by \textbf{graph} we mean a loopless directed graph where multiple edges are allowed, as described below.
-Although we sometimes refer to edges by their endpoints, we keep in mind that $E(G)$ is a multiset.
+Throughout this paper, by \newword{graph}, we mean a directed acyclic graph where multiple edges are allowed (as described below).
+Although we sometimes refer to edges by their endpoints, we allow that $G$ may have multiple edges.
 We also adopt the convention of viewing each element of a multiset as being distinct, so that we may speak of subsets, though we will use the word submultiset interchangeably to highlight the multiplicity.
 Due to this convention, all unions in this paper are assumed to be disjoint multiset unions.
+For any integers $m$ and $n$, we will frequently use the notation $[m,n]$ to refer to the set $\{m,m+1,\ldots, n\}$ and $[n]$ to refer to the set $[1,n]$.